 A juror can serve on a criminal or civil case.
 In a criminal case, the defendant may be facing jail time, felony conviction, sex offender status, loss of privileges, or other penalties.
 In a civil case, the defendant or plaintiff may attempt to influence a juror where there is a lot of money at stake.

-Intimidating a juror is a class 4 felony in Colorado.3 The minimum penalty for a class 4 felony conviction for intimidating a juror is 2 years in prison and a fine of $2,000.
+Intimidating a juror is a class 4 felony in Colorado.3 The minimum penalty for a class 4 felony conviction for intimidating a juror is 2 years in Colorado State Prison and a fine of $2,000.
 The maximum penalty for intimidating a juror is 6 years in prison and a fine of up to $500,000.
 In addition, there is a mandatory parole period of 3 years.

 Bribing a juror involves offering or agreeing to offer money or any other benefit upon a juror to influence the juror's vote or opinion.
 Bribing a juror is a class 4 felony, with penalties including 2 to 6 years in prison and up to $500,000 in fines.